opendaylight/docs/docs/developer-guide/developing-apps-on-the-opendaylight-controller.rst

          }
        }

-Using a browser REST client
+Using a Browser REST Client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| For example, use the following information in the Firefox plugin
+Next, use a browser to POST a REST client.
+For example, use the following
+information in the Firefox plugin
   *RESTClient*
   `https://github.com/chao/RESTClient <https://github.com/chao/RESTClient>`_